Version française

 - Washington, D.C., year 2277 (Fallout 3)

-- Mountains and desert unknown (Journey)
+- Mountains and unknown desert (Journey)

 - City of Haventon (I Am Alive)